liferay/liferay-docs/discover/portal/articles/120-search/02-configuring-a-search-page.markdown

 1. A search bar embedded on each page.
 2. A default search page where search requests are routed.

-Behind the scenes, The search bar widget is configured to point to the default search page with the friendly URL `/search`.
+Behind the scenes, The search bar widget points to a hidden search page with the friendly URL `/search`.

 ![Figure 1: By default, the embedded search bar points to the pre-configured `/search` destination page.](../../images/search-dest-page.png)